schollz/PIanoAI/README.md

 # PIanoAI (Piano AI on a Raspberry Pi)

 This is code for providing an augmented piano playing experience.
 When run, this code will provide computer accompaniment that learns in real-time from the human host pianist.
-Then the host pianist stops playing for a given amount of time, the computer AI will then improvise in the space using the style learned from the host.
+When the host pianist stops playing for a given amount of time, the computer AI will then improvise in the space using the style learned from the host.

 # See it